Bootstrap Example

 Biography

 I am a software research engineer and computer science Lecturer.
 I have several years of experience in both academia and industry.
-I am currently working as a researcher at the HPC group at the University of Basel.
+I work as a development and research engineer at HPE.
 I conducted my doctoral studies between 2016 and 2021 at the University of Basel.
 I got my M.sc. and B.Sc. degrees from Ain-shams University in 2014 and 2010, respectively.
 During my career life, I worked in different software companies as either a part-time or full-time software engineer.
-My primary research interests are HPC from both of the hardware and software perspectives, parallel programming paradigms, scheduling, and heterogeneous architectures.
+My primary interests lie in designing and developing scalable, high-performance software solutions that leverage modern architectures and programming paradigms.
+I am particularly passionate about technologies that address complex challenges at scale through efficient scheduling, heterogeneous computing, and parallel processing, both from hardware and software perspectives.

 • DAPHNE: Integrated Data Analysis Pipelines for Large Scale Data Management, HPC and Machine Learning